ScilifelabDataCentre/data.scilifelab.se/content/services/fairstorage.md

 ## Other information

 Applications to access FAIR Storage should be made through the [Swedish User and Project Repository (SUPR) Portal](https://supr.naiss.se/), which also contains all of the forms related to project proposals and applications.
-You'll find the round for FAIR Storage as SciLifeLab _[annum]_ in the section for _Compute Rounds_ under _Centre Local Compute_.
+You'll find the round for FAIR Storage as SciLifeLab _[annum]_ in the section for _Storage Rounds_ under _Centre Local Compute_.

 The recording of an event held on 30th November 2023 to discuss how to apply for SciLifeLab FAIR Storage Resources is available on [YouTube](https://youtu.be/Oh0-9i3tvag).